-In jurisdictions such as California where the plaintiff must identify the misappropriated trade secrets with reasonable particularity before the commencement of discovery, a defendant may argue that the plaintiff’s identification is insufficiently particular such that the defendant cannot defend against the allegations of trade secret misappropriation and the court will be unable to determine the appropriate scope of discovery.
+In jurisdictions such as California where the plaintiff must identify the misappropriated trade secrets with reasonable particularity before the commencement of discovery, a defendant may argue that the plaintiff’s identification is insufficiently particular, such that the defendant cannot defend against the allegations of trade secret misappropriation and the court will be unable to determine the appropriate scope of discovery.

-In such circumstances, a defendant may be able to extract increasingly specific disclosures that narrow the scope of the trade secrets asserted, all while staying discovery into the trade secret claims as well as other causes of action based on the same factual allegations.
-Whereas in some jurisdictions a plaintiff may be able to proceed well into discovery with a trade secret identification that is more general, California courts will generally require a narrative description that provides the defendant sufficient detail to investigate how, if at all, the alleged trade secret differs from information that is publicly known or well-known within the relevant industry.
-The degree of particularity required is highly context-specific and California courts have discretion to require a more exacting level of particularity for more complex technologies.
+In such circumstances, a defendant may be able to extract increasingly specific disclosures that narrow the scope of the trade secrets asserted, while staying discovery into the trade secret claims as well as other causes of action based on the same factual allegations.
+In some jurisdictions a plaintiff may be able to proceed well into discovery with a trade secret identification that is more general, but California courts will generally require a narrative description that provides the defendant sufficient detail to investigate how, if at all, the alleged trade secret differs from information that is publicly known or well-known within the relevant industry.
+The degree of particularity required is highly context-specific, and California courts have discretion to require a more exacting level of particularity for more complex technologies.

 Parties should therefore be prepared to submit sufficient evidence and, in some cases, declarations by expert witnesses to support their contentions as to the sufficiency of the description of the claimed trade secrets.

-Plaintiffs will need to strike a careful balance between under- and over-disclosure regarding the claimed trade secrets.
+Plaintiffs will need to strike a careful balance between under-disclosure and over-disclosure regarding the claimed trade secrets.
 For example, a plaintiff must provide sufficient detail in its complaint to survive a motion to dismiss (see 5.5 Initial Pleading Standards), but must also avoid disclosing trade secret information in a publicly filed complaint or other pleading.
-Prior to exchanging any sensitive business, technical, or financial information, the parties should stipulate to a protective order that limits disclosure of such information to the attorneys of record for each party as well as certain designated persons (such as senior in-house counsel or expert witnesses).
+Prior to exchanging any sensitive business, technical or financial information, the parties should stipulate to a protective order that limits disclosure of such information to the attorneys of record for each party as well as certain designated persons (such as senior in-house counsel or expert witnesses).

 More stringent requirements may be sought for particularly sensitive material, such as software source code or technical schematics.
-In all circumstances, the trade secret owner should be careful to properly designate the material it deems a trade secret, and any descriptions thereof, under the appropriate degree of confidentiality provided by the stipulated protective order.
+In all circumstances, the trade secret owner should take care to properly designate the material it deems a trade secret, and any descriptions thereof, under the appropriate degree of confidentiality provided by the stipulated protective order.
 Litigants should pay careful attention to jurisdiction and judge-specific rules for filing materials under seal or with redactions.